outr/scala-stripe/README.md

 ## Getting Started

-Though the JVM supports creating credit card tokens, the ideal path is to avoid the server every having any such knowledge.
+Though the JVM supports creating credit card tokens, the ideal path is to avoid the server ever having any such knowledge.
 To that end we will use Scala.js to first create the card token, and then the server (JVM) will use that token to make a purchase.